 Students with over 60 credit hours meet with advisors within their academic major.

 Lamar University students may qualify for college credit and/or advanced standing through optional testing programs.
 Students may qualify for credit through the College Level Examination Program (CLEP), the Advanced Placement Examinations (AP) or the International Baccalaureate (IB) Diploma Program.
-Scores must be official and will only be accepted from CLEP, AP, or IB sources.
+Scores must be official and will only be accepted when sent officially from CLEP, AP, or IB sources.

 Except for satisfying the course work in residence and the state-mandated American History and American Government requirements, credit earned by examination is equivalent to credit earned by taking the course and may be used to satisfy bachelor´s degree requirements as defined in the catalog under "Degree Requirements."
 CLEP/AP test and score requirements are subject to change without notice.
 Please note that no more than 30 semester credit hours may be applied toward a bachelor's degree.

 1. College Level Examination Program (CLEP)